 • the most popular places in the park and the duration people spend in the area.

-We’re currently exploring how other sensors could provide useful data.
-We’ll update this page as we implement new sensors and share any useful data via a dashboard.
+We’re currently exploring how different sensor types could provide useful data.
+We’ll continue to update this page as we implement new sensors and share any useful data via a dashboard.

 Click ‘Follow’ to get notified about project updates.
 You can also reach out to us with any comments or questions at smart.cities@melbourne.vic.gov.au.